mikehostetler/codeswarm-master/README.md

 * `PROJECT-NAME` is a reference to the project (and the trigger)
 * `PROJECT-DIRECTORY` is the directory (inside `/builds`) where the project will reside
 * `PROJECT-REPO` is the SSH URL to the repository
+* `BUILD-KEY` is a key value string in the trigger URL that is checked before build
+* HTTP Build-View Authentication, set to `false` for no authentication
+    * `[VIEW-USER]` is the username for accessing the completed build
+    * `[VIEW-PASS]` is the password for accessing the completed build

 The second configration is in the project repository itself in `/.deploy.json`: